-Midwifery Degree Programs
+Department of Midwifery Degree Programs

 MS in Midwifery candidates entering the program with at least two years of undergraduate coursework (including our prerequisites) can exit with a Master of Science in Midwifery.
-This rigorous three-year program combines coursework in evidence-based midwifery care with high-quality clinical training in a variety of clinics, home-birth settings, birth centers and hospitals in the United States, Canada and overseas.
-Our mission is to educate and inspire leaders in the midwifery profession, and we are proud to see our graduates in leadership roles throughout the U.S. and Canada.
+This rigorous three-year program combines coursework in evidence-based midwifery care with high-quality clinical training in a variety of clinics, home-birth settings, birth centers and hospitals in the United States and Canada.
+We are proud to see our graduates in leadership roles throughout the U.S. and Canada.

 MA in Maternal-Child Health Systems program is primarly online with two on campus weekend intensives, one at the beginning of the program and one a year later right before commencement.
 This allows maternal-child health professionals to gain a Master's degree while staying in their home communities.

 Department of Midwifery class sizes are small, averaging 18-20 students in each cohort in the MS program and 7-12 in the MA program.
 Both programs utilize blended curriculums combining online learning with face-to-face intensives, many of our students live outside of the Seattle area.

 The mission of the Department of Midwifery is to educate and inspire leaders in midwifery and maternal health systems.